hamishwillee/mavlink-devguide/en/services/trajectory.md

 The protocol defines two messages:
 * [TRAJECTORY_REPRESENTATION_WAYPOINTS](../messages/common.md#TRAJECTORY_REPRESENTATION_WAYPOINTS) - Trajectory represented as an array of up-to 5 *waypoints* in the *local frame*.
 * [TRAJECTORY_REPRESENTATION_BEZIER](../messages/common.md#TRAJECTORY_REPRESENTATION_BEZIER) - Trajectory represented using an array of up-to 5 bezier points in the local frame.
+Useful if a spline representation is required.

 Either message may be used to represent both the desired trajectory and the target setpoint, and a system may support either or both messages.

-When specifying a desired path (using either message):
+When specifying a *desired path* (using either message):
 - The first point (0th array index) always represents the current position/state of the vehicle.
   - For waypoint trajectories the current position usually needs either `position` or `velocity` fields, and either `yaw` or `yaw_speed` (not all of them)
-- It may not be necessary to specify a waypoint or curve point for every array index.
+- The remaining array points may be used to specify waypoints or a curve.
-  - For waypoint trajectories you might only need to specify points for the current position, current waypoint, and the next waypoint.
+  Depending on the implementation, not every point or field need be populated (e.g. waypoint trajectories might only specify points for the current position, current waypoint, and the next waypoint).
-- It may not be necessary to set a value for every field in a waypoint.
-- Array indexes and field values that are not used should be set as NaN.
+- Array indexes and field values that are not used should be set as `NaN`.

-When specifying a target setpoint, the values should be set in the first point of the message (0th array element).
+When specifying a *target setpoint*, the values should be set in the first point of the message (0th array element).
-All other array fields should be set to NaN.
+All other array fields should be set to `NaN`.

 The required message sending update rate depends on the speed of the vehicle and use case.